-I’ve been pretty picky about my pasta since getting back from Italy earlier this year.
+I’ve been on a pasta kick since spending some time in Italy the last few years.
 They just have a way of doing things over there that make you want to pack your bags and move into some Italian countryside villa and live with someone’s grandma and soak up all her knowledge on food.
 I noticed that cooks in Italy really pay attention to what sauces go with what type of pasta and vice versa so this creamy butternut squash sauce is exactly what you want to add to spaghetti.
-De Cecco Spaghetti to be precise.
-Perfectly cooked Italian pasta made with 100% durum “coarse” semolina topped with a light but creamy butternut squash sauce that just coats every piece of pasta perfectly… I mean, does it get any better than that?!
+Perfectly cooked pasta topped with a light but creamy butternut squash sauce that just coats every piece of pasta perfectly… I mean, does it get any better than that?!

 - 1 medium butternut squash, peeled and cut into 2-inch cubes